 On a little more sedate baking day, I tried out a new twist on shortbread.
 For most of my family, it needed to be gluten-free but I did not skimp on the organic grass-fed butter.
 It’s just not shortbread without butter!

 This shortbread is made with a special light flour that is totally gluten-free.
 We call it Featherlight flour and it can be used to replace wheat flour to make all your baked goods gluten-free.
 To make my gluten-free baking simpler I keep some Featherlight flour pre-made up in its own container, a gift from a family member, Adrienne.
 You might want to set up your own Featherlight container.
 Just type out the recipe on the front so it is easy to refill.

 1/3 cup sugar (or 1/8 cup granulated Stevia)

 3 cups Rice flour

 3 cups Tapioca flour

 3 cups Cornstarch

 3 TBSP Potato flour

 With a hand mixer beat butter in a bowl until light and fluffy.
-Combine Featherlight flour, sugar (Stevia), Lemon rind and poppy seeds.
+Combine Featherlight flour, sugar (Stevia), Lemon rind, and poppy seeds.
 Mix into the butter with a wooden spoon until well blended.
 Form into a ball and knead until smooth.
 Roll on lightly floured board to about ½ inch thickness.
 (Hint from Great Grandmother Joy: adding a piece of wax paper on top of the shortbread ball makes rolling out so much easier).
 Use cookie cutters to make desired shapes or cut in squares.
-Placed on ungreased cookie sheets and bake at 325 degrees for 20-25 minutes or until bottoms are slightly brown.
+Placed on ungreased cookie sheets and bake at 325 degrees for 20-25 minutes or until bottoms are lightly brown.